rubenvannieuwpoort/cpu_course/src/04_execute_and_writeback.md

 ![Simulation waveforms](04_execute_and_writeback/simulation3.png)

-So, now we can also succesfully execute multiple successive `ADDI` instructions.
-In the next lesson, we'll look at implementing more instructions.
+So, now we can also execute multiple successive `ADDI` instructions.

+While we have only implemented a single instruction, it is worth realizing that implementing more instructions is relatively easy, since most of the "infrastructure" is there.
+To illustrate this, let's implement the `ADD` instruction, which is similar to `ADDI` but operates on two registers instead of a register and an immediate value.

+!! b3fb81a0d12a75588d2bba5f2881a5c9d008dd23

+That's it!
+Many other instructions operate on two operands and write the result to a destination register; these are very easy to implement (although for most of them we do need to implement a new operation in the execute stage).

+Instructions that are very different (like memory operations, or control flow operations) will be a bit more work, but even so, it's a lot less than the work we've already done at this point.

+In the next lesson we'll look at actually running our design on the Mimas A7 dev board.